 Wisconsin Statewide Community Science Project

-As MPM reimagines the visitor experience by putting collections, research, and scientists at the center of the museum-going experience, MPM also strives to connect people from across Wisconsin in learning together through doing science.
+As MPM reimagines the visitor experience by putting collections, research, and scientists at the center of the museum-going experience, MPM also strives to connect people from across Wisconsin in learning together by doing science.

-harbor districtAbout Harbor District
+harbor districtHarbor District (HDI)

 The Harbor District surrounds Milwaukee's Inner Harbor — the place where our three rivers come together.
 Roughly, its boundaries are Pittsburgh Avenue, South First Street, Bay Street, and Lake Michigan.
 The Harbor District has been at the center of our region's prosperity for hundreds of years — first as a rice marsh with plentiful fish and game, then as an economic hub that served industries throughout the state.
 Now, much of its land sits abandoned or in disrepair, its waterways are polluted — but its potential is immense.